 At my two year mark, I began to feel a growing uneasiness that comes from keeping your abortion a “secret” while working at a life-affirming pregnancy support center.
 And just as quickly as God began to awaken this call for me to come forward, the enemy began to undermine me, whispering familiar messages about my shamefulness, my hypocrisy, my inadequacy.
 Contrary to what I knew of the hearts of those I worked with, I was taunted with messages like, “If they knew, they would not have hired you.
 If you tell them, how could they possibly allow you to keep working here — especially with teens!”

 I eventually shared with my husband the relentless nudging to participate in the class.
 He encouraged me to not ignore the prodding and that he would completely support me should I decide to attend.
 We agreed that there was likely an unhealed wound that might be ministered to.
 When the next class was due to begin, I remember finding excuses to work a little later on Monday nights, a step closer to revealing my ugly past.
-At about 6:55 p.m., I casually wandered down to the meeting room and poked my head in the door.
+At about 6:55 p.m. just before that first class, I casually wandered down to the meeting room and poked my head in the door.
 I was well acquainted with the two volunteer facilitators, who greeted me with, “What are you doing here so late!?”

 This was my moment of truth.

 “I think I need to be in this class.”
 And then I waited for the avalanche of judgement and disapproval which usually came in the form of raised eyebrows, averted eyes and twisted mouths.

 But instead, I was enveloped in immediate acceptance, compassion, and warmth.

 As I sat, other tired, anxious, apprehensive women slipped in and found their place at the table, ready to bolt from the room if it all became too much.
 Wondering, as I was, if they had made the right decision to be there.